sumo-digital-academy/cs_portfolio/index.markdown

 </video>

 <div class="project-desc" markdown="1">
-- Group project: A Ludem Dare game which my team continues to develop for another 3 months afterwards
+- Group project: Originally a Ludem Dare game which my team continues to develop for 3 months
-- My role involved creating the system which modelled the semented physics and collision for the snakes
+- My role involved creating the semented physics and collision system for the snakes
 - Demonstrates custom Blueprint nodes written in C++ (minimal Blueprints used)
--
+- The team is working towards releasing the game on Steam
 </div>

 Access the GitHub repository with just my C++ code <a href="https://www.example.com" class="project-link">HERE</a>